 - Ways in which you can create a culture that fosters an empowering and welcoming environment for people with disabilities

-Your purchase grants your library a one-year license to use this training for the number of users within your library that you’ve selected in the drop-down menu.
-For pricing on bulk registrations for over 125 users, please contact us at firstname.lastname@example.org.
+Your purchase grants one user a one-year license to use this training.
+For pricing on licensing for multiple users, please contact us at firstname.lastname@example.org.